RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value per axis is `0` and maximum value per axis is `0.5`
     - Default is `0 0`
     - This property can only be used if `selectedBackgroundColor` or `selectedSecondaryBackgroundColor` has a value defined.
+* `selectedBackgroundCornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the text background, assuming it has a color set.
+The radius is a percentage of the screen width.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the text background height.
+It means that setting this property sufficiently high will produce perfectly rounded sides for the text background.
+You normally want to combine this property with `selectedBackgroundMargins` to add some extra margins.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
+    - This property can only be used if `selectedBackgroundColor` or `selectedSecondaryBackgroundColor` has a value defined.
 * `textHorizontalScrolling` - type: BOOLEAN
     - If this property is enabled then text that does not fit within the element width (minus margins) will scroll horizontally.
 If the property is disabled, the text will instead be truncated with an ellipsis (...).
 Using this property will automatically convert all line breaks to spaces so that a single line of text is always displayed.
     - Valid values are `vertical` or `horizontal`